 How We Got Started

 Jennifer Salib-Huber and Colette Robicheau fell in love with the simplicity of the 100 Women Who Care model and knew that it was the right fit for Halifax.
 In November 2012 they committed and jumped right into planning our first meeting in March 2013.
+Both of their companies were founding sponsors, offering tremendous support to bring the first meeting to life.
+Thank you Organize Anything and Pillars of Health!

 Since our inaugural meeting, we have believed in paying forward our key learning, and we’ve helped start chapters across Atlantic Canada and the rest of the country.
 We are so proud to be a part of a network of intelligent, supportive, engaged, caring women from coast-to-coast and across the United States.